mpchenette/house/README.md

 - dedicated server room
     - with server rack
     - ultra air conditioned
-- make them seal the grout?
 - `5.0` plenty of ethernet plugs and power plugs on ground
-- all electric (induction stovetop, no lng)
+- all electric. this includes:
+    - an induction stove. no natural gas.
+        - `1.2`

 #### Kitchen
-- fridge flush with or built into cabinets?
 - `2.1` - no handles on cabinets

 #### Office